radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 For locating existing groups in backend directories, it is important to understand the base DN configuration for the data source.
-The base DN is the parameter that contains the starting point in the underlying directory where RadiantOne FID starts searching from.
+The base DN is the parameter that contains the starting point in the underlying directory where the RadiantOne service starts searching from.
 For example, let’s say the underlying directory structure looked like the following tree.

 ![Sample Backend Directory Structure](Media/Image3.6.jpg)

-If the base DN parameter were set to a value of ou=people,dc=ad,dc=domain, and a search for a particular group came into RadiantOne FID, the group would not be found.
-This is the because RadiantOne FID searches the underlying directory tree for the group at ou=people,dc=ad,dc=domain and there are no groups located here.
-In order for RadiantOne FID to be able to retrieve the group entry from the underlying directory, the base DN would have to be configured to point to dc=ad,dc=domain.
+If the base DN parameter were set to a value of ou=people,dc=ad,dc=domain, and a search for a particular group came into the RadiantOne service, the group would not be found.
+This is the because the RadiantOne service searches the underlying directory tree for the group at ou=people,dc=ad,dc=domain and there are no groups located here.
+In order for the RadiantOne service to be able to retrieve the group entry from the underlying directory, the base DN would have to be configured to point to dc=ad,dc=domain.

 Therefore, a design consideration you need to be aware of is where your base DN parameter points to in the data source configuration.
-If during the initial configuration of the data source, you did not set the base DN to an appropriate location, you can easily change the data source definition in the Main Control Panel > Settings Tab > Server Backend section.
+If during the initial configuration of the data source, you did not set the base DN to an appropriate location, you can easily change the data source definition in the Control Panel > Setup > Data Catalog > Data Sources.

-**Virtual Groups**

-For added flexibility, RadiantOne FID is able to generate groups dynamically.
-This means that both group names and members can be created on-the-fly based on certain criteria.
-For defining group names, there are two options: setting a user-defined name or auto-generating the group names based on a user attribute.

-With user-defined group names, the members may be either listed explicitly or generated dynamically based on an LDAP filter.
-With auto-generated group names, both the group names and the members are generated dynamically.
-More information about each option is described below.

 **User-Defined Groups**

-User-defined group names are explicitly listed for the group entry.
+For added flexibility, the RadiantOne service is able to generate group members dynamically.
 A user-defined group may be named anything and have members that are either explicitly defined or dynamically created based on a specific rule.
 The diagram below depicts an example of user-defined groups with dynamic members.
 In the example, group members are built dynamically based on the department attribute in the user entries.
-If a user’s department were to change, they would automatically be reflected as a member of the new group in the virtual directory.
-For simplicity, only the member ID is shown in the RadiantOne entry whereas in reality the full user DN is returned (as an LDAP client expects) when these groups are requested.
+If a user’s department were to change, they would automatically be reflected as a member of the new group.
+For simplicity, only the member ID is shown below in the RadiantOne entry whereas in reality the full user DN is returned (as an LDAP client expects) when these groups are requested.

 ![Group Names Pre-defined with Dynamic Members Example](Media/Image3.7.jpg)

 Static group members are specific user DNs explicitly listed as members for the group entry.
-Any user DN in the virtual directory can be assigned to a user-defined group.
-Static group members can be any user DN in the virtual directory tree which means they can come from any backend source.
+Any user DN in the RadiantOne namespace can be assigned to a user-defined group.

 Dynamic group members are assigned to groups based on rules defined for specific attributes.
 The attribute values determine which group the member is associated with.
 First, determine the starting point in the RadiantOne namespace to locate the possible group members.
 Then, decide which attribute(s) of these entries should be used to determine which group they belong to.
 For example, if all user entries that contain a department attribute value of “Sales” or “Sales Associate” should be a member of the Sales group, then the LDAP filter used in the rule would look like: (|(departmentNumber=Sales)(departmentNumber=Sales Associate)).
 Any valid LDAP filter can be used to create the rule for populating group membership.

 **Attributes-Based Authorization**

-The term dynamic join means that RadiantOne FID performs the aggregation of attributes from common identities on-the-fly as applications request a particular entry.
-Each time an application requests a user entry, RadiantOne FID performs the join.
+The term dynamic join means that the RadiantOne service performs the aggregation of attributes from common identities on-the-fly as applications request a particular entry.
+Each time an application requests a user entry, the RadiantOne service performs the join.
 This ensures that the most up-to-date information is retrieved in real-time from the authoritative source.
-If this real-time join does not meet your performance requirements, then a RadiantOne FID cache may be used.
-More details on caching can be found in the [High Availability and Performance](06-high-availability-and-performance.md) chapter in this guide.
+If this real-time join does not meet your performance requirements, then a persistent cache may be used.
+More details on caching can be found in: [Tuning](../tuning/persistent-cache)

 Below is a high-level diagram depicting a join across three data sources for a common user.